GoogleCloudPlatform/cloud-foundation-fabric/fast/docs/0-bootstram-user-iam.md

 ## Context

-The initial `gcloud` commands that grant IAM roles to the user running `apply` for the first time, are sometimes seen an extra hurdle and an unnecessary complication.
+The initial `gcloud` commands that grant IAM roles to the user running `apply` for the first time, are sometimes seen as an extra hurdle and an unnecessary complication.

 These are the roles in question